What are Brownfields?

-Some of Kansas City’s best industrial properties are idle or underused.
+Some of our best industrial properties are idle or underused.
 Located close to downtown, these sites feature full access to utilities and infrastructure.
-Hundreds of cities across the country are working to reclaim their urban centers and brownfields as a key part of their revitalization.
-Reuse of these sites could generate hundreds of new jobs and millions in tax revenue.
+Reclaiming urban centers and brownfields is a key part of revitalization and reuse of these sites could generate hundreds of new jobs and millions in tax revenue.
 The fear of contamination can scare businesses away and there is a perception that brownfield sites can be more complicated than “greenfields” in the sprawling suburbs.

 Kansas City Brownfield Initiative (KCBI)